Graeme Hart: Rank Group

 Rank Group Ltd is Hart's private investment company.
-It is the 100% owner of Reynolds Consumer Products, Burns Philp and Carter Holt Harvey.
+It was the 100% owner of Reynolds Consumer Products until a public share offer in 2020, and is the owner of Burns Philp and Carter Holt Harvey.
 Rank had assets of approximately NZ$3 billion in cash after selling the assets of Burns Philp and floating Goodman Fielder in 2004.

 In December 2006 he agreed to purchase International Paper's drinks packaging business Evergreen Packaging for NZ$725 million.
 In May 2007 he bought Swiss packaging company SIG for NZ$3.2 billion.
 The SIG division Combibloc is the second largest food and drink carton packaging company in the world after Swedish giant Tetra Laval.
 In August 2007 Hart completed his US$450 million purchase of US paper packaging company Blue Ridge Paper Products of North Carolina which he intends to merge with Evergreen Packaging of Arkansas.
 These acquisitions make Rank Group the world's second biggest company in the paper products business.

 In March 2015 Reynolds Group Holdings completed the sale of SIG to Onex Corporation.

-Hart's company vehicle is a Gulfstream G650-ER, registered N946JB.
+Hart's company vehicle is a Gulfstream G700, registered N71Z.

 Burns Philp

 Burns Philp and Company Limited was an Australian and New Zealand food manufacturing company dual listed on the ASX and NZX.
 Hart has been the chairman since September 2004 and a member of the board of directors since September 1997.
 In 2003 Burns Philp performed a A$2.4 billion hostile takeover of the much larger food group Goodman Fielder before relisting it through an IPO.

-Following the sale of its yeast and spices business to UK firm Associated British Foods, Uncle Toby's to Nestle for NZ$1.1 billion and Bluebird Foods to PepsiCo for NZ$245 million the company became largely a cashed up shell.
+Following the sale of its yeast and spices business to UK firm Associated British Foods, Uncle Toby's to Nestlé for NZ$1.1 billion and Bluebird Foods to PepsiCo for NZ$245 million the company became largely a cashed up shell.

 In December 2006, Hart completed a AU$1.6 billion takeover of the 42 per cent of Burns Philp he did not already own.
 After the successful takeover Burns Philp was delisted from the ASX and NZX.
 The deal gave him total control of A$2.9 billion of Burns Philp cash, net of debt, which he could then use to further build on his Carter Holt Harvey empire.

 Hart sold Burn Philp's 20% stake in Goodman Fielder for NZ$675.8 million in October 2007.